 If you’ve not got the time to defrost your buttermilk overnight, you can use a bowl or dish of warm water to thaw it out.

-This works particularly well if you froze the buttermilk in bags.
-Simply leave the bags or containers in the warm water and it should defrost within an hour.
+This works particularly well if you freeze the buttermilk in bags.
+Simply leave the bags or containers in warm water, and they should defrost within an hour.
 You might also need to empty out the water once it’s gone cold and add more warm water.

 There might be a few dishes that don’t require buttermilk to be defrosted, such as a soup that you’re then going to run through a blender.

-As mentioned, buttermilk is rarely the key ingredient for a recipe and so it won’t ruin it if the buttermilk has been frozen and thawed out.
+As mentioned, buttermilk is rarely the key ingredient for a recipe, so it won’t ruin it if the buttermilk has been frozen and thawed out.
 Some dishes you can make perfectly fine with frozen buttermilk are pancakes, cookies and other baked goods, mashed potatoes, and soups.